junxit/us-congress-bills-112/bill.md

 ## § 3.
 Coin specifications

-- **(a)** *$1 silver coins* In recognition and celebration of the founding and proud service of the March of Dimes, the Secretary of the Treasury (hereafter in this Act referred to as the Secretary) shall mint and issue not more than 500,000 $1 coins, which shall—
+- **(a)** *$1 silver coins* In recognition and celebration of the founding and proud service of the March of Dimes, the Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall mint and issue not more than 500,000 $1 coins, which shall—
   - **(1)** weigh 26.73 grams;
   - **(2)** have a diameter of 1.500 inches; and
   - **(3)** contain 90 percent silver and 10 percent copper.